harishMadhavan1010/RISC-V-based-SOC/Week 3/README.md

   ### Combinational Logic

-  We discuss some basic combinational logic circuits like Multiplexers, Adders, etc. Let's first consider some adder circuits.
+  Let's discuss some basic combinational logic circuits like Multiplexers, Adders, etc. Let's first consider some adder circuits.

   A Half Adder takes in two inputs (A, B) and gives two outputs (S, Cout) where A and B represent the addends, S represents the sum and Cout represents the carry.
 Here, `S = XOR(A,B)` and `Cout = AND(A,B)`.
 Similary, a Full Adder takes in three inputs (A, B, Cin) and spits out two outputs (S, Cout).
 In this case, Cin is the input carry which may have happened because of output carry of the previous stage.
 In this case, `S = XOR(A,B,C) = XOR(XOR(A,B),C)` and `Cout = OR(AND(A,B), AND(Cin, XOR(A,B))`.
 From these examples, one can infer that more complex adder circuits arise out of smaller circuits (logic gates).